vedderb/vesc_pkg/lib_code_server/README.md

 # Code Server

 This library can be used for remote code execution over CAN-bus.
 The result of the code is sent back to the sender and a timeout can also be specified.
+This library requires firmware 6.05 or later.

 ## Functions